-This May, Gallery 924 presents new work by Kristy Hughes in Seeing is Forgetting.
-Kristy Hughes’ current body of work is about following curiosities, discovering the potential in limited materials, and bringing to the surface the underlying systems that organize and inform chaos.
+Kristy Hughes’ Seeing is Forgetting features work that is about following curiosities, discovering the potential in limited materials, and bringing to the surface the underlying systems that organize and inform chaos.

 ABOUT THE ARTIST